bobandash/synqsell_shopify/README.md

 When you are done with the local development, navigate to AWS CloudFormation on AWS and delete the stack, so you are not billed for the resources that are in use.

 ## Architecture
 This is the current architecture of Synqsell.
-Note: the system purposely currently has many single points of failures.
+Note: the system purposely currently has many single points of failure.
 This is intentional because of the application's lack of users; I strongly believe that the architecture will grow and change with more load.
 For example, some things I notice are that the RDS should be deployed in multi-AZs with a master and stand-by replica; the application load balancer should route traffic to multiple EC2 instances hosting the web/server app, instead of just a single EC2.
 Also, for the sake of easy setup, I currently use a NAT Gateway, but to save on personal costs, I should technically convert it to a NAT instance until the application increases in users.
 <br />
 <br />
 ![Synqsell Architecture (1)](https://github.com/user-attachments/assets/b0f04dfd-7cbb-4ecf-b4dc-22dd2dfe9d56)